Faizk510/ai-log-analyzer-azure/README.md

 🔐 Security (Lab Context)

+- Managed Identity used (no secrets in code)
+- Configuration stored in Function App settings
-- NSG configured to allow port 11434 for Ollama API
+- NSG used to control access to Ollama API

+⚠️ Lab Limitation
-- Public access used temporarily for lab testing
+- Public access was temporarily enabled for subscription plan limitation.

 ⚠️ Production Recommendation